mbalagot12/wwt-docs/docs/b_wireless/b04_lab.md

             ping -t 10.1.##.1
             ```

     3. Now leave this window open for the following steps.
 We will see ping packets being sent and received every second.
 You are now pinging the gateway IP address for your pod from your wireless device connected to your pods access point.
-The ping traffic must traverse the `leaf1a` or `leaf1b` switch to reach the gateway.
+The ping traffic must traverse the `leaf1`switch to reach the gateway.
 We should be able to observe how traffic is affected while the switch is upgrading during SSU.

 7. Now, in a standard firmware upgrade process, you would issue a normal reload command.
 However, in this lab, we want to trigger a SSU upgrade.
 This is where we use the command below, go ahead and issue that command now. 🚀